 This spotting scope by Landove is known for its amazingly zoomed-in images.
 It has high magnification power, which varies between 20x to 60x.
 Its coaxial dual focus dials directly zoom in to your target for a detailed image even from a distance of 1000 yards.
 This ensures quick and clear images with comfort and ease.

 This spotting scope has an 80mm objective lens with BAK4 prism.
 Landove has added 80mm green film inside the spotting scope.
-The film surrounds the objective lens, eyepiece and the prism to protect them from dirt or damage.
+The film surrounds the objective lens, eyepiece, and prism to protect them from dirt or damage.
 This enables a clear and crisp image.
 The scope has a sunshade feature too, preventing the lens from any damage due to sunlight.
 You can easily clean the lens if you need to by simply taking it out from its holder.

 The manufacturer has added an extra eyepiece in the package for you to use if the older one gets damaged.
 It also includes a tabletop metal tripod and a rotating tripod mount to help you get the desired position to capture an image.
 Moreover, it has a carrying bag, and lens covers to protect them.